 Another big thing for many guests is the Buena Vista Theater.
 This shows first-run Disney movies, and is very popular with guests.
-To each his own, but we aren’t fans of taking from out of a cruise to see a movie.
-At home, we can see a movie for $6-12 per person, and while it might seem like a “good deal” to see movies for “free” on the Disney Cruise Line, your per hour waking cost of the cruise is probably significantly more than ~$5 (use that as the per hour cost of a random movie).
+To each their own, but we aren’t fans of taking from out of a cruise to see a movie.
+At home, we can see a movie for ~$15 per person, and while it might seem like a “good deal” to see movies for “free” on the Disney Cruise Line, your per hour waking cost of the cruise is probably significantly more than ~$5.
 Why not do things that are actually unique to the cruise?
 That’s just our take, though, and we understand some people might need downtime, or might just want to relax as a family and enjoy the latest Disney film.

 Pirate Night is the ‘biggest’ entertainment aboard the Disney Magic.
 It starts with character meet & greets in atrium, followed by normal rotational dinner (servers and guests seem to get into the pirate mood), followed by the Pirates in the Caribbean deck/dance party, and concluding with fireworks shot over the edge of the ship.